Triple-Take-Technologies/grpc-middleware/Readme.md

 # grpc-middleware

-Not really a middleware provider, but plays in a similar space.
-Enables you to optionally define a prehook function and/or a posthook function which will get processed by a grpc server for every grpc call.
-Use cases include features like authentication and logging.
+Not a full-fledged middleware provider, but plays in a similar space.
+Enables you to optionally define a prehook function and/or a posthook function, which will get processed by a grpc server for every grpc call.
+Also allows specification of a per-service or per-function middleware function.
+Use cases can include features like authentication and logging.

-Future plans call for making this handle middleware functions more in line with the way [express](https://github.com/expressjs/express) does.
 Meant to be a stopgap until Interceptors get implemented, but who knows what the future will bring!

 Designed as a drop-in replacement for [grpc](https://github.com/grpc/grpc-node).